Nicole Polizzi Supports Britney Spears In New Instagram Share: ‘Love You Queen’

-The black t-shirt featured an image from the cover of the singer’s album Oops I Did it Again, which was released in May of 2000.
-Britney was 19-years-old in the photo and wore an outfit that would later become one of her most iconic looks.
-In the pic, the blond superstar donned a cropped, tan tank top and coordinating low-rider pants as she posed behind a beaded curtain.
+The black T-shirt featured an image from the cover of the singer’s album Oops I Did It Again, which was released in May 2000.
+Britney was 19 years old in the photo and wore an outfit that would later become one of her most iconic looks.
+In the pic, the blond superstar sported a cropped, tan tank top and coordinating low-rider pants as she posed behind a beaded curtain.
 Her first and last names were highlighted in pink at the top and bottom of the screened image.

 Nicole shared the selfie, which appeared to have been taken in what looked to be a bedroom in her home.
-As she pointed her cell phone camera towards a mirror, the television star was able to get a good shot of her torso and the entire length of the shirt.
+As she pointed her cellphone camera toward a mirror, the television star was able to get a good shot of her torso and the entire length of the shirt.
 Behind her, a dark wood floor dominated the area, highlighted by a light-colored, patterned area rug.
 Dark wood furniture, walls with a golden hue, and white trim gave the space a clean look.

 The former Jersey Shore star wore her hair casually in the image.
 Her long, dark tresses with blond highlights were piled atop her head in a loose bun.
 The remainder of her hair fell loose down her back.